-Crashtest Security provides software developers with an automated vulnerability scanning software for web applications and APIs.
+Crashtest Security provides software developers with automated vulnerability scanning software for web applications and APIs.
 However, we also want to share our knowledge and best practices around cybersecurity in all agile software development related topics.

 Do you have a specific topic you would like to learn more about?
-Please write us!
+Please write to us!
 We promise to release content for your topic within a week.

-For the introduction of continuous security topics, we start with one of the core principles: “continuous delivery”.
+To introduce continuous security topics, we start with one of the core principles: “continuous delivery”.
 This topic covers some general terms and definitions around DevOps and agile development.
 A continuous delivery process enables teams to take developed code and publish it automatically in a production environment.
 This process typically includes various tests and is the core enabler to automate and standardize security tests in software development.

 If you have never heard of DevOps or the term “continuous security”, we recommend starting with our basic FAQ on all topics around DevOps.
 We introduce the general topic, why DevOps is introduced to software development teams, and some benefits.
 We also cover some basic technologies that drive the success of DevOps and agile development.
 Plus, you’ll get references for further readings.